-Sunsets put on a gorgeous art display every evening for the world to see.
+Sunsets are a gorgeous art display that happens every evening for the world to see.
 Specifically, they splash bold, vibrant purples, peaches, and yellows across the sky’s horizon as the sun disappears for the night.

 Witnessing a sunset is always an opportunity to soak in the natural way of the world that invokes such calm and blissful feelings.